dhanushka2001/OpenGL-3D-Render-Recorder/README.md

     }
     ```

-    * Fixed an issue where the screen went black in the recording when flip shader was ON and wireframe mode was enabled, this was due to the fact that the flip shader draws the non-MSAA FBO texture as a fullscreen triangle, and wireframe is a global OpenGL rasterization stage, so it turned the fullscreen triangle hollow.
+  * Fixed an issue where the screen went black in the recording when flip shader was ON and wireframe mode was enabled, this was due to the fact that the flip shader draws the non-MSAA FBO texture as a fullscreen triangle, and wireframe is a global OpenGL rasterization stage, it affects **all** draw calls, includign post-processing shaders like my ``flipShader``, so wireframe mode was turning the fullscreen triangle hollow.
+Which also explained the 1px border on the edges I was seeing in the recordings.
+The fix was simply to disable wireframe mode temporarily during the ``flipShader``; easy.

     ```cpp
     // Step 4: Read pixels from the resolved FBO for off-screen encoding